iarvmellon/LogComparator/README.md

 ### SPDH response code

-The SPDH RC is taken only from the final PTMS external response block:
+The SPDH RC is taken only from a PTMS external response block:

 ```text
 Process name: PTMS...